lupyuen/lupyuen.github.io/src/testbot3.md

 # Connect SDWire

+#SDWire MicroSD Multiplexer connected to #Yuzuki Avaota-A1 SBC ...
+When was the last you saw a Micro-USB Data Cable 😂

 ```text
 [  206.598377] usb 1-1: new high-speed USB device number 2 using xhci-hcd
 [  206.746607] usb 1-1: New USB device found, idVendor=0424, idProduct=2640, bcdDevice= 0.00